Seven HVAC signs that your system may not be operating correctly.

 2. Wet spots on the ceiling or floor

-If you notice wet spots forming or re-occurring near your HVAC unit or near ductwork for your unit have a technician in to inspect this.
+If you notice wet spots forming or re-occurring near your HVAC unit or near ductwork for your unit has a technician in to inspect this.
 There can be many things that would cause such an issue; if this issue is left unattended you could end up with moisture damage and or mold issues.

 3. Smell of gas or smoke